ethereum/ethereum-org/views/content/greeter.md

        console.log("Contract mined! \naddress: " + contract.address + "\ntransactionHash: " + contract.transactionHash);
     })

-You will probably be asked for the password you picked in the beginning, because you need to pay for the gas costs to uploading your contract.
-This contract is estimated to cost 172 thousand gas to upload—according to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/), at the time of writing, gas on the test net is costing 1 to 10 microethers (nicknamed "szabo" = 1 followed by 12 zeroes in wei).
+You will probably be asked for the password you picked in the beginning, because you need to pay for the gas costs to deploying your contract.
+This contract is estimated to need 172 thousand gas to deploy (according to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/)), at the time of writing, gas on the test net is priced at 1 to 10 microethers per unit of gas (nicknamed "szabo" = 1 followed by 12 zeroes in wei).
 To know the latest price in ether all you can see the [latest gas prices at the network stats page](https://stats.ethdev.com) and multiply both terms.

 **Notice that that cost is not paid to the [ethereum developers](../foundation), instead it goes to the _Miners_, people who are running computers who keep the network running.
-Gas is set by market prices based on the current supply and demand of computation.
+Gas price is set by the market of the current supply and demand of computation.
 If the gas prices are too high, you can be a miner and lower your asking price.**

-After less than a minute, the you should have a log with the contract address, this means you've sucessfully deployed it.
+After less than a minute, you should have a log with the contract address, this means you've sucessfully deployed your contract.
 You can verify the deployed code (compiled) by using this command:

     eth.getCode(greeterInstance.contractAddress)

-If that’s the case, congratulations, your little Greeter is live!
+If it returns anything other than "0x" then congratulations!
+Your little Greeter is live!
 If the contract is created again (by performing another eth.sendTransaction), it will be published to a new address.

 ### Run the Greeter